Post exercise nutrition has two primary goals:

 - Recharge your body’s depleted energy sources

-- Maximize your fitness gains by providing the raw materials your body needs to increase strength and boost endurance
+- Maximize your fitness gains by providing the raw materials your body needs to synthesize and contractile proteins that increase strength and the mitochondrial proteins that boost endurance

-People that take in a small amount of protein after exercise are less likely to overeat several hours later.
+Studies show that people who take in a small amount of protein after exercise are less likely to overeat several hours later.

-Be cautious and mindful, if you’ve burned 300 calories, don’t refuel by taking in a 500 calorie dietary supplement!
+Be cautious, if you’ve burned 300 calories, don’t refuel by taking in a 500 calorie dietary supplement.

 Summary: Post workout refuel within 45 minutes of finishing the workout.
 Have an adequate intake of protein and carbs.

 Hydration: Adequate fluid intake before, during and after exercise is important for health and optimal performance.
 Dehydration actually decreases exercise performance.
 In the hours after exercise, clients should aim for approximately 16 to 24 ounces of fluid for every pound (0.5 kg) of body weight lost during exercise to replenish fluids.